Biju Janata Dal

 Under the leadership of its founding president Naveen Patnaik, who served as Chief Minister from 2000 to 2024, the BJD emerged as a dominant political force in Odisha.
-In its first 11 years it had allied with the BJP, but afterwards it chose to be unallied.
+In its first 11 years it had allied with the NDA, but afterwards it chose to be unallied.
 The party's governance has been marked by a focus on infrastructure development, poverty alleviation, and various welfare programs aimed at improving the quality of life for its citizens.
 The BJD has consistently won a significant share of seats in both state and national elections, reflecting its strong grassroots support and commitment to regional issues.
 The headquarters of the party is located in Forest Park, Bhubaneswar.

 History

 The Biju Janata Dal (BJD) is a regional political party in Odisha, founded on 26 December 1997, by Naveen Patnaik.
 The party emerged as a breakaway faction from the Janata Dal following internal conflicts and the decline of the party's influence in the region.
 The formation of the BJD was largely motivated by the desire to continue the political legacy of Naveen's father, Bijayananda (Biju) Patnaik, a statesman, plus a prominent figure in Odisha's political landscape and a two-time Chief Ministery.
 The Biju Janata Dal also rose because Orissa had no key regional party at that time.
 The other main desire was to oppose the Indian National Congress.

 When Biju Patnaik was a leader of Janata Party and Janata Dal in Orissa, the State Unit had several differences with the National Unit.

 Naveen Patnaik became its founding president.
 The creation of the BJD aimed to provide a regional alternative to both the Indian National Congress (Congress Party) and the Bharatiya Janata Party (BJP), focusing on issues pertinent to the people of Odisha.
 It sought to address local concerns, uphold Odia regionalism/nationalism, maintain a distinct Odia identity in politics, and promote development.